awsdocs/aws-cloudformation-user-guide/doc_source/dynamic-references.md

 Required\.

 **version**
 An integer that specifies the version of the parameter to use\.
-You must specify the exact version\.
-You can't currently specify that AWS CloudFormation use the latest version of a parameter\.
+If you do not specify the exact version, CloudFormation uses the latest version of the parameter whenever you create or update the stack\.
 For more information, see [Working with parameter versions](https://docs.aws.amazon.com/systems-manager/latest/userguide/sysman-paramstore-versions.html) in the *AWS Systems Manager User Guide*
-Required\.
+Optional\.

 ### Example<a name="dynamic-references-ssm-example"></a>